 - Touch carousels

-I've used it quite a bit in responsive projects because it greatly improves the experience on mobile without needing JS.
+I have used it quite a bit in responsive projects because it greatly improves the mobile experience without needing JavaScript.

 - Height and overflow issues

-Frequently asked questions about horizontal scroll with CSS
+Frequently asked questions about horizontal scrolling with CSS

-- Can horizontal scrolling be done with only CSS?
+- Can horizontal scroll be done with CSS alone?

-- Yes, and in most cases, it is the best option.
+- Yes, and in most cases it is the best option.
+You don't need any external library.

 - Does it work on mobile?

-- Yes, especially well with touch gestures and scroll-snap.
+- Yes, especially well with touch gestures.
+If you add

 - Does it affect SEO?

-- No, as long as the content is accessible and visible.
+- No, as long as content is accessible and visible to crawlers.
+Google seamlessly indexes content inside a

 const contenedor = document.querySelector(".horizontal-scroll-contenedor");